WHO WE ARE

 Lucas Wolk has been actively involved in education since 2012.
 After teaching private music lessons for ten years, Lucas went back to school to pursue a degree in education after the COVID-19 pandemic exacerbated the need for educators in the area.
 While attending Moravian University, he undertook a significant year-long research project, analyzing systemic injustices prevalent in Pennsylvania’s school districts, focusing on the inequities within highly segregated and economically challenged areas.

-Lucas has his AA in Secondary Education from Northampton Community College and will complete his BA in Historical Studies from Moravian University in May 2024.
+Lucas has his AA in Secondary Education from Northampton Community College and a BA in Historical Studies from Moravian University.
 Throughout his time in school, he has met with legislators multiple times to discuss the positive impacts of having affordable secondary education opportunities and has been actively involved in campus-wide mental health initiatives.
 Lucas stands as a steadfast advocate, championing equitable educational opportunities for students across the Commonwealth.